Fergus Slattery is a former Ireland Rugby Captain.

-He played senior rugby for University College Dublin, before beginning his International career aged 20 in January 1970 against South Africa in Dublin.
+He played senior rugby for University College Dublin, before starting his International career in January 1970, aged 20, against South Africa in Dublin.

 He captained Ireland 18 times during his 61 caps and scored 3 tries.

 In 1971, he was selected to tour with the British & Irish Lions to Australia and New Zealand.

 He contested with John Taylor for the test place and was finally given the nod ahead of Taylor for the third test.
 Unfortunately a sore throat on the morning of the game meant that he had to withdraw and he was then unable to regain the place from Taylor for the final test.